JamesCJ60/AMD-APU-Tuning-Utility/README.md

 ## Installation
 - Go to [release page](https://github.com/JamesCJ60/AMD-APU-Tuning-Utility/releases)
-- Download the Windows Download file
+- Download the .zip file starting with AATU
-- Read the [Installation and Important info.txt] file before use.. (do not need to do with V2 and up)
-- Install the bundled SqlLocalDB.msi installer included in the AATU download if you haven't done so already (also not needed with V2 and up)
+- Extract the zip using 7Zip or Winrar
 - Have fun!!!

 ## Disclaimers & Cautions